jessicarose00/100-days-of-code/log.md

 **Progress**:
 - reviewed the intro to neural nets lesson from my data science bootcamp

 **Thoughts**: One of the last labs we did in the bootcamp involved building a neural network to recognize handwritten digits.
 The lab spun off an ongoing [Kaggle competition](https://www.kaggle.com/c/digit-recognizer) that uses the infamous MNIST dataset of handwritten images.
-I'm going to build out the notebook I already started in class to get some practice with these techniques.
+Recognizing that this isn't the most creative project to work on ([some suggest avoiding it altogether](https://towardsdatascience.com/the-4-fastest-ways-not-to-get-hired-as-a-data-scientist-565b42bd011e)), I need a quick way to get some practice with these techniques.
+I wouldn't necessarily include this in my 'portfolio' of projects to an employer, but I hope it will lead to some more interesting projects.

 **Work & Resources**:
 coming soon.